 Porto is magic.
 It’s everything you want in an old European coastal city.
-I spent the next few days running around to make you the perfect Porto, Portugal travel guide and itinerary so you can plan a magic trip for yourself.
+I spent the next few days running around to find all the best things to do in Porto, Portugal and make the best dang itinerary so you can plan a magic trip for yourself.

 Porto At A Glance

 I have my major travel guide below with tons of details, but here’s the city at a glance!